 We would always strongly advise that you try to avoid chasing after any “headline” deals.
-The lowest rates often come with high arrangement fees, which a lot of customers may want to avoid if they can help it.
+The lowest rates will typically come along with high arrangement fees, which a lot of customers may want to avoid if they can help it.